 Electricity bills are based on a cents per kilowatt hour (c/kWh) consumption charge for the actual amount of electricity that you use, plus a daily service fee of cents per day.
 The consumption charge and the daily service fee are listed on your electricity bill.
 Tariff 11 is the most common tariff for residential customers.

-The Queensland Competition Authority (QCA) has released a draft determination into the regulated retail electricity prices for 2015–16.
+The Queensland Competition Authority (QCA) has released its final determination for regulated retail electricity prices for 2015–16.